Chenkol: Plot

 Sethumadhavan is released after serving imprisonment of seven years in central jail for murdering Keerikadan Jose, a hardcore criminal.
-Though it was by accident, which he did to save his life, the society is not ready to accept it.
-For them, he is now a hardcore criminal, who had killed someone who ruled the streets for long years.
-Upon release, Sethu visits the medical college to meet his younger brother Rameshan who is doing a course in medicine.
-However, Rameshan responds coldly and openly asks Sethu not to make any further visits as it may hurt his reputation.
+Though it was by accident, which he did to save his life, society is not ready to accept it.
+For them, he is now a hardcore criminal who had killed someone who ruled the streets for long years.
+Upon release, Sethu visits the medical college to meet his younger brother, Rameshan, who is doing a course in medicine.
+However, Rameshan responds coldly and indirectly asks Sethu not to make any further visits as it may hurt his reputation.

 Sethu realizes that the world around him has undergone a severe change.
-At home though, his mother Ammu is elated to see him, but his father Achuthan Nair is not too keen on having him at home.
-Achuthan Nair, who always wanted Sethu to be a police inspector, broke down completely after Sethu's conviction and has turned into an alcoholic.
-Remorseful, Sethu looks forward to building up a life outside the jail, but he fails to find employment due to the tag of an "ex-convict" labelled on him.
+At home though, his mother, Ammu, is elated to see him, but his father, Achuthan Nair, is not too keen on having him at home.
+Achuthan Nair, who always wanted Sethu to be a police inspector, broke down completely after Sethu's conviction and turned into an alcoholic.
+Remorseful, Sethu looks forward to building up a life outside the jail but fails to find employment due to the tag of an "ex-convict" labeled on him.

-Sethu tries to catch up with his old friend Najeeb, who tells him about the present physical condition of Parameshwaran, whom Sethu had severely assaulted in a bid to save his own life.
+Sethu tries to catch up with his old friend, Najeeb, who tells him about the present physical condition of Parameshwaran, whom Sethu had severely assaulted in a bid to save his own life.
 Fully paralysed, Parameshwaran now runs a cycle repair shop with the help of his wife and daughter.
-Sethu meets Parameshawaran, who is now a completely changed man.
-With the help of Parameshwaran, Sethu begins selling fish for a living.
+Sethu meets Parameshawaran, now a completely changed man.
+With his help, Sethu begins selling fish for a living.
 Keerikadan Jose had an affair with another woman named Madhavi Varma and had two children, Indu and her brother.
 The illegitimate wife and children of Keerikadan Jose suffer constant threats from his family after his death.
 The siblings of Jose, who were looking for a chance to unleash vengeance upon Sethu, attack him violently.
 He is saved by Indu, who happens to be the illegitimate daughter of Keerikadan Jose.
-She expresses sympathy for him and encourages him to live a new living.
+She expresses sympathy for him and encourages him to live a new life.
 Once, in a bid to escape from the Keerikadan brothers, Sethu beats them up.
 Achuthan Nair blames Sethu and asks him to stay away from their house, which he agrees to.
-However, Sethu gradually realizes that for his surroundings, he is still a criminal.
+However, Sethu gradually realizes that for others, he is still a criminal.